 Who's Hiring Graduate Actuaries for September 2026?
 A Sourced Snapshot

 These seem like straightforward questions.
 I spent a day trying to answer them.
-What I found — and what I couldn't find — is itself worth reporting.
+What I found — and what I got wrong — is itself worth reporting.

-So instead of the number I wanted, here's what I can offer: a verified, sourced snapshot of every employer I could confirm is running a graduate actuarial scheme for September 2026.
+So alongside the guide’s data, here is a verified, sourced snapshot of every employer I could independently confirm is running a graduate actuarial scheme for September 2026.

 20 employers confirmed for September 2026